 Where and how can I study?

-You can study this course at our Broadmeadows campus which has a fully equipped Warehouse Training Facility.
+This course is predominantly done online with practical assessments undertaken at our Broadmeadows campus which has a fully equipped Warehouse Training Facility.

 What employment opportunities will I have?